apache/spark/README.md

 ### Additional notes on Python version requirements

 * Stable version [requires](https://github.com/apache/airflow/issues/8162) at least Python 3.5.3 when using Python 3
-* Stable version is currently incompatible with Python 3.8 due to [a known compatibility issue](https://github.com/Tinche/cattrs/issues/77) with a dependent library

 ## Getting started